 How to get there

 Wolfsburg is a relatively compact city.
-In just 15 minutes you walk from train station Wolfsburg Hauptbahnhof to the Volkswagen Arena.
+In just 15 minutes you walk from the train station Wolfsburg Hauptbahnhof to the Volkswagen Arena.

 Images: Shutterstock, BSR Agency